If you’re looking for the ultimate training “secret” then you’ve found it: consistency.

 These are the reasons why 2013 is the Year of Consistency.

-And it’s why hundreds of runners have joined the SR Boot Camp.
+And it’s why hundreds of runners have joined the Team Strength Running.
 To make consistent running that feel-good thing you “just do,” instead of something you always try to do.